core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 ## Evolution

-As with SenML in general, there is no expectation that the creator of a SenML pack knows (or has negotiated with) the consumer of that pack, which may be very remote in space and particularly in time.
+As with SenML in general, there is no expectation that the creator of a SenML pack knows (or has negotiated with) each consumer of that pack, which may be very remote in space and particularly in time.
-This means that the SenML creator has no way to know whether the consumer knows:
+This means that the SenML creator in general has no way to know whether the consumer knows:

 - each specific media-type name used
 - each parameter and each parameter value used